bictorv/tops20-chaos/README.md

 If you install `CHARFC.EXE` in `SYSTEM:`, and start it in a SYSJOB, it will get all unclaimed RFC packets, and search for server programs `SYSTEM:CHAOS`.*contact* and start them.
 See [the Chaosnet report](https://chaosnet.net/amber.html#Server-Programs-1) for documentation of `CHARFC`.

 There are simple server programs for the `TIME`, `UPTIME`, `NAME`, `LIMERICK`, `FILE`, `LOAD`, `TELNET`, and `SEND` contacts, see [`<CHAOS.SYSTEM>-READ-THIS-.TXT`](chaos/system/-read-this-.txt).

+The `TELNET` server program, `TELSER.FAI`, needed a fix to set AN%NTP in the ATNVT% call, to mark the connection as "new Telnet".

 ### Client programs